rosareyes/rosareyes/README.md

 Hi there! 👋

-I'm <a href='https://rosareyes.vercel.app/' target='_blank'>Rosa</a>, a Computer Science and Engineering student specializing in full-stack development, with a focus on ReactJS.
+I'm <a href='https://rosareyes.vercel.app/' target='_blank'>Rosa</a>, a Computer Science and Engineering student specializing in full-stack development, with a focus on ReactJS and Typescript.

 ## 🧰 Skillset